Join the rewards club for food lovers and unlock rewards

 a sushi set with some chopsticks laid beside it

-Plonked on Victoria Station’s doorstep, this Bloomsbury classic might not come with all the frills of fine dining, but the plentiful spread of sushi should be enough to tempt you despite the utilitarian interiors.
+What: Plonked on Victoria Station’s doorstep, Morinoya might not come with all the frills of fine dining, but the plentiful spread of sushi should be enough to tempt you despite the utilitarian interiors.
 The menu can actually feel overwhelming in its length, with everything from hosomaki and nigiri through to tamaki and uramaki on offer.
 Plus, there are plenty of serves under £1 a piece, so you can dine like a king here for less than £20.
 There are even poke bowls if you fancy mixing up the format of your usual spread, and the ingredients used are top quality for the price.

 Where: 1 Gillingham Street, SW1V 1HN